cloudmesh-community/book/README.md

  ../bin/manifest-parser.py dep BOOK_MYBOOK > Makefile.BOOK_MYBOOK

-Now the framework is all set up and you can add your new chapters in `./chapters` while refering to them in the `chapters.yaml` file for your book
+Now the framework is all set up and you can add your new chapters in `./chapters` while referring to them in the `chapters.yaml` file for your book

 To create the book simply do the following